-Weeks later, our four days in Havana still remain flashes of recollective unsettledness.
+Our four days in Havana still remain flashes of recollective unsettledness.
 The city—Cuba in general—seems so familiar yet, around every corner there’s inversions of the expected.
-This warping mirage is initially intoxicating, but after a couple of days, it starts to test one’s travel mettle.
+An intoxicating, warping mirage; but after a couple of days, it starts to test one’s travel mettle.

 Next morning, we awake in our casa particulares, grab some desayuno, and head a half an hour west out of Havana to Fusterlandia—an ongoing mosaic project depicting milestones in Cuba’s history, started by José Fuster 25 years ago.

-Similar to Isaiah Zagar’s work in Philadelphia, Fuster’s mosaics have spread from his insane compound, down the street to bus stops to retaining walls to kindergartens all the way to downtown Havana.
-They’re quite magical, these scenes—which delve into some serious national issues whilst retaining a childish Pee-Wee’s Playhouse feel.
+Similar to Isaiah Zagar’s work in Philadelphia, Fuster’s mosaics have spread from his insane compound, down the street to bus stops to retaining walls, to kindergartens, all the way to downtown Havana.
+They’re quite magical, these scenes, which delve into some serious national issues whilst retaining a childish Pee-Wee’s Playhouse aesthetic.

 We move on, back through Havana, along the same lap we did the night before, just more detailed and at a slower pace.
 Rafa senses our itching to get out of the car, stops the Dodge, says ‘adios’, and tells us if we’re robbed, we should try to catch the thief as there’s a mandated 8 year (at least) prison sentence for Cubans who rob Americans (any tourists?).
 Sure, let me just slip on my track shoes…

 We wander, trailing sweat down random streets, receiving curious looks from the locals as we leap-frog into cafés for beers/coffee to get out of the sweltering afternoon sun.